madisongarccia/486project/reports/final_report.md

 ## Problem Statement

 Food affordability in the Unites States has reached an all-time high in recent years, and is a struggle that many individuals and families are no stranger to.
-This is a critical issue for single mothers in particular, as it impacts their household's stability, health, and overall quality of life.
-In California especially, the average cost of living remains just barely achievable for many and women-headed households face unique economic challenges because of it.
+This is a critical issue for single mothers especially, as it impacts their household's stability, health, and overall quality of life.
+In California, the average cost of living remains just barely achievable for many and women-headed households face unique economic challenges because of it.
 The ability to understand and predict the median income of women-headed households in California can provide valuable insights into financial realities, and help identify common trends.

 ## Aim of this Report